 Version Management in Dyalog APL

 Version management is a vital component of any software development project.
 The ability to revert to previous version of a project in the case of disastrous bug or misguided feature is one that any developer is glad to have in their back pocket.
-A source code manager (SCM) is software that assists in managing and versioning source code.
-Programmers use … Read More
+What is a source code manager?
+A source code manager (SCM) is software that assists in managing … Read More

 Left and Right Tack in Dyalog APL

+Tack (⊣ ⊢) – What is it good for?!
 Dyalog APL offers two symbols which do, on the surface, a seemingly pointless task.
 I’m referring to left tack (⊣) and right tack (⊢).
-As with most APL functions, they have two uses depending on their number of arguments: monadic, if used only with a right argument; or dyadic if used with a left and a right argument.
-If used … Read More
+As with most APL functions, they have two uses depending on their number of arguments: monadic, if used only with a right argument; or dyadic if used … Read More

 Rendering HTML in Dyalog APL